Stig Inge Bjørnebye

-Stig Inge Bjørnebye (born 11 December 1969) is a Norwegian former professional footballer who played in Norway, England, and Denmark, most notably for Liverpool, and is currently the sports director of the Danish football club AGF Aarhus.
+Stig Inge Bjørnebye (born 11 December 1969) is a Norwegian former professional footballer who played in Norway, England and Denmark, most notably for Liverpool, and is currently the performance director of the Scottish football club Rangers.
 His preferred position was left back, which he occupied for domestic clubs and the national team.
-Bjørnebye was appointed assistant manager of Norway in 2003, relinquishing the role three years later to succeed Tom Nordlie as manager of IK Start.
-He was the sports director of Rosenborg Ballklub from March 2015 until November 2019.
+Bjørnebye was appointed assistant manager of Norway in 2003, relinquishing the role three years later to succeed Tom Nordlie as manager of Start.
+He was the sports director of Rosenborg from March 2015 until November 2019.

 For club and country, Bjørnebye was noted for his precise deliveries from the flanks.
 Described as a "solid, no-nonsense full-back", Bjørnebye played competitive football for 16 years, and appeared in 194 Premier League matches, until injury compelled retirement in March 2003.
 He played for the Norwegian national team in the 1994 and 1998 FIFA World Cup and the Euro 2000 and was capped 75 times, scoring once.

 Club career

 Stig Inge Bjørnebye was born in Elverum Municipality, the son of skier Jo Inge Bjørnebye, who competed in the 1968 and 1972 Winter Olympics.
 As a child, Bjørnebye exhibited an interest in emulating his father by becoming a ski jumper.

-His footballing career began as a youth player with home club Elverum IL, before joining Strømmen IF in the late 1980s.
-He moved to Kongsvinger IL in 1989, establishing himself as a first-team regular in the Norwegian top division.
-After three seasons with Kongsvinger, he transferred to Rosenborg in 1992, where he in his inaugural season won the Norwegian top division and the Norwegian Cup, in the final of which he scored the deciding goal against Lillestrøm SK.
+His footballing career began as a youth player with home club Elverum, before joining Strømmen in the late 1980s.
+He moved to Kongsvinger in 1989, establishing himself as a first-team regular in the Norwegian top division.
+After three seasons with Kongsvinger, he transferred to Rosenborg in 1992, where he in his inaugural season won the Norwegian top division and the Norwegian Cup, in the final of which he scored the deciding goal against Lillestrøm.

 His performances merited inclusion in the national team and attracted the attention of Liverpool's manager Graeme Souness, who bought Bjørnebye for £600,000 less than one year after moving to Rosenborg.
 Signed as a replacement for David Burrows, Bjørnebye debuted inauspiciously on 19 December 1992 in a 5–1 defeat to Coventry City.
 Initial difficulties adapting to the Premier League caused many fans to question his displays on the pitch and he returned to Norway on loan to Rosenborg in 1994.

 Bjørnebye's experiences as a Reds' player in the 1994–95 season, under the management of Roy Evans, were markedly more successful than that of previous campaigns.
 He gained a regular place in the senior team, supplanting the left back position from Julian Dicks, and featured in the 2–1 win against Bolton Wanderers in the final of the 1995 League Cup Final on 2 April 1995.
 Subsequent injury, a broken leg sustained on 5 April 1995 in a 3–1 win match against Southampton, terminated his season and he was replaced by Steve Harkness.